For Couples

 When couples can see the loop clearly, several things start to shift.

-Each person begins to understand not just what the other is doing, but what the other is protecting.
+Each person begins to understand not just what the other is doing, but what the other may be trying to protect.

 But it does create something couples often have been missing for a long time:

-A shared understanding of what is actually happening.
+A shared understanding of what is actually happening between them.

 That is where better conversations begin.